 “Here, Suzu.
 Breakfast is served.”
 Jason held her full plate out and she stepped forward to take it.
 He gave her a small smile, and she returned it.
-However, it showed nothing as to what was in her thoughts.
+However, her expression revealed nothing as to what thoughts were running through her mind.

 Suzu had never told anybody about the picture.
 She didn’t know who she could trust.
 Was Jason somebody Tasha was trying to get away from?
-Somebody that got along with her but then the two of them had a falling out?
+Somebody that got along with her before the two of them had a falling out?
 Was he keeping an eye on them for her?
 No matter the circumstance, Suzu thought it best to not let Jason know about her relationship with Tasha.
 It was just too soon to think clearly about the matter.
 However, she was leaning toward the last possibility.
 That was why she was determined to appear as responsible and morally correct as she could.
-Another thing she learned at the embassy: Eyes and ears were everywhere.

 “Goodbye, Mr. Whittaker!”

-The door then shut, leaving a few moments of awkwardness to start.
+The door then shut, leaving an awkward silence.
 Suzu put her attention to her plate while Jason did so to the stovetop.

-“So…” He started slowly as he plated the rest of the breakfast, “Any new things going on at school?
+“So…” Jason started slowly as he plated the rest of the breakfast, “Any new things going on at school?
 Projects?
 Assignments?”

 “Aeromechanics huh?
 Very impressive.”